About EdReady Montana

 Based largely on the success of the pilot project at The University of Montana, MTDA partnered with the university to share the data and seek funding for the EdReady Montana Project.
 The goal was to bring the customizable version of EdReady to all Montana students from middle school to high school to College.
 The project is funded for an initial 3 years, and will allow the state to assess future funding opportunities after use cases are explored, served, measured and assessed.
 To read more about the pilot project, visit this site: http://info.edready.org/files/ER_PilotCaseStudy_MTDA-UM_Summer2013_v3.1.pdf

-Looking for more details on Edready Montana?
-If so, click this link to view an hour-long webinar on this exciting program.
+If you are looking for more details on Edready Montana you can view an hour-long webinar on this exciting program.